Thank you for your trust in The Salvation Army.

 The Angel Tree Warehouse will open to recipients ONLY on December 19th and 20th at 207 Ridge Street.
 This is when families will pick-up their toys at their assigned appointment times.

 Participate individually or gather a group of employees from your company, a church, club or neighborhood group.

 Determine how many angels you want to help this year.

 Pick up an Angel Tree tag or tags at a location near you and shop for the items listed.

 Host an Angel Tree Location or a gift drive to collect new and unwrapped gifts for the Angel Tree program.

 SILVER BELLS We now have THE TUESDAY F.U.N.
-GROUP (Fellowshippers United Now) Starting at 10:30 am with a program of interest to older adults.
-The program includes service projects, crafts, educational programs, and special trips.
-Seniors 55 and over are invited to lunch EVERY Tuesday between Noon and 12:30 pm (no application is required during Christmas sign up days).
+GROUP (Fellowshippers United Now) Seniors 55 and over are invited to lunch EVERY Tuesday between Noon and 12:30 pm (no applications are taken for seniors during Christmas sign up days).